-Now imagine one country such as the kidneys beginning to compete with the other organs.
+Now imagine one country, such as the kidneys, beginning to compete with the other organs.
 The kidneys try to expand their space putting pressure on the other organs.
 They start to malfunction and do not support the system and allow the blood to get contaminated which then infects the entire body.
 The body no longer operates in harmony and its survival is threatened.
-Might this be not so different than one country trying to expand its territory beyond its own borders or impressing its beliefs on other countries?
-Might this be similar to two countries pointing nuclear arms at each other creating the risk of an accident or the possibility of conflict between each other that might spread to other countries of the Earth?
+Might this be not so different than one country trying to expand its territory beyond its own borders, or impressing its beliefs on other countries?
+Might this be similar to two countries pointing nuclear arms at each other, creating the risk of an accident or conflict between each other that might spread to other countries of the Earth?

 I think the biggest clue to answering why countries do not cooperate is simply that, if countries were faced with a problem that was big enough that required them to cooperate, they would.
 If the world were faced with some threat that we all shared requiring our combined resources, we would act together.
 One of the best examples that I can think of is that, if an asteroid were heading to the planet requiring the resources of all countries, we would quickly forget our differences and combine our efforts to deal with the problem.
 After all, no matter how significant the interests may be of any country, those interests become irrelevant if there is no planet.
 So this is our clue to why we do not work together.

-In all our history such possibilities may not have existed but given the rate at which we are moving forward with our technologies, would it not seem to be the case that countries should change their ways and learn to cooperate now in order to endure?
-I expect there is a very high probability of such scenarios occurring, hence it is critical that we learn to manage our technologies through cooperation, much as the organs in the human body work together in the example above.
-It would be a big change for the countries of the planet but cooperation may be much more important now versus our historic behaviour of competing over economic interests and engaging in conflicts over our belief systems.
+In all our history, such possibilities may not have existed, but they do now.
+Given the rate at which we are moving forward with our technologies, would it not seem to be the case that countries should change their ways and learn to cooperate now in order to endure?
+I expect there is a very high probability of such scenarios occurring, hence it is critical that we learn to manage our technologies through cooperation, much as the organs in the human body work together.
+It would be a big change for the countries of the planet, but cooperation may be much more important now, versus our historic behaviour of competing over economic interests and engaging in conflicts over our belief systems.

-Avoiding world impacting side effects of our technologies is a big reason for countries to cooperate instead of compete, but their cooperation will also allow us to move forward into the future more efficiently.
-For example, in our quest to explore space, possibly to colonize another planet, is this a project where countries such as China, Russia, the U.S.A. and so on should compete to get there first?
+Avoiding world impacting side effects of our technologies is a big reason for countries to cooperate instead of competing.
+There are other benefits though.
+Cooperation will also allow us to move forward into the future more efficiently.
+For example, in our quest to explore space and possibly to colonize another planet, is this a project where countries such as China, Russia, the U.S.A. should compete to get there first?
 Would it instead be more efficient for these countries to combine their scientific knowledge, economic resources, and time through a cooperative effort and colonize it together?
-I suggest that the latter is probably the case, possibly not so different than the cooperative effort that has been shown by different countries contributing to the space station (image shown).
+I suggest that the latter is probably the case, possibly not so different than the cooperative effort that has been shown by different countries in contributing to the space station (image shown).

 I hope you will continue now and read the next section called "How Another Planet Survived".
 It is basically a summary of the ideas proposed in this book.
 It includes some specific suggestions that might be included in the creation of a global Universal Philosophy.
 This is a philosophy that the countries of the world might learn to live by in order to deal with the technological problems we may face now, and the ones that we may to face in the not to distant future.